patilam/csye6225-fall2017/README.md

 # CSYE 6225 Cloud Computing and Network Structures Repository Fall 2017

-A Repository for the Fall 2017 Course of CSYE 6225 Cloud computing and Network Structures.
+Repository for the Fall 2017 Course of CSYE 6225 Cloud computing and Network Structures.
 This repository will be used to develop a workflow using various Integration and Deployment tools such as Travis CI.
 This will also be used to ensure students develop a workflow for development around github.
 This would allow for better collaboration in the future.

 Team Members